The Web address of this article is

 pornography to satisfy unfilled primary-relationship needs are

-often motivated like partners who have affairs; and...
+similar to partners who have affairs; and...

 Typical mates will need to work patiently

-their growing from an affair.
+their healing from an affair.

-A final implication of the "Bottom line" premise above is...
+A final implication is...

 Mates who divorce because of an affair may

 and their family's nurturance level.
-This promotes passing the lethal

 [wounds + unawareness]